-Where to Ride Milton Keynes
+Where to Ride in Milton Keynes

-There are over 200 miles of redways and 40 miles of leisure routes taking in a wide variety of scenery, areas of interest and countryside.
-The redways provide easy movement around the city with access to key destinations, such as schools, workplaces, shops, leisure facilities, parks and green spaces.
+There are over 200 miles of Redways and 50 miles of leisure routes taking in a wide variety of scenery, areas of interest and countryside.
+The Redways provide easy movement around the city with access to key destinations, such as schools, workplaces, shops, leisure facilities, parks and green spaces.

 Find out more about cycling in and around Milton Keynes with articles, information, routes, events and more on the Get Cycling MK site.